Edaville Railroad: Conception and opening

 Blount also leased some of the 2 ft equipment from Edaville to operate at two theme parks in the Northeast: C. V. Wood's Freedomland U.S.A. in the Bronx, New York, and Pleasure Island in Wakefield, Massachusetts.
-The trains leased to Freedomland were operated under the Santa Fe Rail Road attraction.
-The company that operated the actual Santa Fe Rail Road sponsored the train rides.
-The trains consisted of steam engines Monson #3 and Monson #4, passenger cars and caboose cars.
-They trains were delivered to Freedomland each spring and returned to Edaville when the park closed for the season in September or October.
+Freedomland operated their leased equipment as the "Santa Fe Rail Road" attraction, sponsored by the actual Santa Fe Railway company.
+The leased equipment, including steam engines Monson #3 and Monson #4 as well as several passenger cars and cabooses, was delivered to Freedomland each spring and returned to Edaville when the park closed for the season in September or October.
 The engines now can be found in separate museums in Maine.

 1967–91

 Nelson Blount died in the crash of his light airplane over Labor Day weekend in 1967.
 Blount's friend and right-hand man Fred Richardson continued on as general manager until the railroad was sold to George E. Bartholomew, a former Edaville employee, in 1970.